 Extra Adjustments:

-- Video Player: The original game’s video playback solution would crash on the PS4.
+- The original video playback implementation caused crashes on PS4 hardware.
 To resolve this, we implemented a more universal and reliable approach to ensure smooth playback on consoles.

 Team structure